 Good research versus evil research.

 There is one kind of research that yields poor results.
 This is the kind in which a moderator presents, say, a storyboard for a television commercial to a panel of 10 people rigorously selected for their unique ability to desire $100 plus free snacks.
-The panel is asked to analyze something they have never, in their time on earth, spent a moment analyzing.
-They are asked to respond to a crude approximation of a spot—represented by drawings and a script, perhaps, or maybe with assembled stock footage.
+Researchers ask the panel to analyze something they have never, in their time on earth, spent a moment analyzing.
+And they often present the panel with a crude approximation of a spot—represented by drawings and a script, perhaps, or maybe with assembled stock footage.
 We should not expect a woman who works at a payroll processing company to be able to imagine the emotions evoked by a powerfully directed video.

 In my long career, I have spent many hours behind the one-way mirror, observing the behavior of the Legion of Free Snackers.
 To be fair, much of what I heard was quite useful.
 Open-ended questions about a category or brand can reveal things about the target’s predilections that you might never have guessed.
 I recall, for example, attending a series of focus groups in cities across America, learning that even rich people sometimes stay at Motel 6, and they have their reasons why.

-But the same people who enlightened me about their motivations for choosing the plain-but-perfectly-fine motel were also presented with some radio commercials written by my talented friend and colleague, David Fowler.
+But the same people who enlightened me about their motivations for choosing the plain-but-perfectly-fine motel failed to spot genius.
+We presented them with some radio commercials written by my talented friend and colleague, David Fowler.
 These spots went on to become the first of a now-legendary radio campaign that drove millions of customers to Motel 6, and which is still charming radio listeners decades after being conceived.
 It’s surely one of the most successful campaigns ever.
 And yet, in the context of a sterile focus group room—even though stocked with M&Ms aplenty!—the assembled commentators rejected the soon-to-be famous radio commercials.
 They didn’t like voice talent Tom Bodett, nor his unfunny (to them) observations.